Boberle90l/Pulsar-engine-v1/README.md

 im intesrestet in aerospace since years (engineerin) with this projekt i want to:

--learn how rocket engines work
+1. learn how rocket engines work
--collect praktikal expirience
+2.  collect praktikal expirience
--to show that even as a pupil you can do big
+3. to show that even as a pupil you can do big
--a ground for competitions and for my future aplycation at the MIT
+4. a ground for competitions and for my future aplycation at the MIT